-Our mission statement: Through unity we will strengthen our voices and build resources to create awareness and eliminate sexual violence against Indian Women and children.
-We will vigorously apply our efforts toward influencing social change and reclaim our traditional values that honor the sovereignty of Indian Women and children.
+Through unity we will strengthen our voices and build resources to create awareness and eliminate sexual violence against Indian women and children.

 Some of our resources:

 *Native Specific 40 Hour Sexual Assault Advocacy Training and Curriculum

 *Making Space to Rise: Native Men and Boys Challenging Sexual Violence Video and Facilitator Manual

 *Keeping Native Children Safe When Allegations of Sexual Abuse Allegations Are Raised in Custody Disputes Resource Manual

 *"This is My Activism" Video Series